 It’s been an exciting one!
 I like the concept (of the restaurant) and I like the company.
 It’s something that represents the brand in great ways.
 It expresses its luxury, a very unique place.
 This is something very special where even the environment and decorations make it a unique setting.
 Dining here never gets boring.
 You can have dinner or lunch, come just for a drink or have a party and it’ll always be different.

 For me, as a chef, it’s also great to be here; we have a lot of things ongoing while trying to keep the concept of St. Regis as a brand.
-We’re trying to work both together to revise and create new things.
+We’re trying to work together to revise and create new things.
 The most important thing is that we’re going towards personalizing things.

 Have you ever worked in another St. Regis hotel?